Tuck School of Business: Campus

 The Tuck School is located on the campus of Dartmouth College, which is situated in the rural, Upper Valley New England town of Hanover, New Hampshire.
 The campus of the Tuck School sits in a complex on the west side of Dartmouth's campus, near the Connecticut River.
 Shortly after being founded in 1900, Tuck was housed in a single building across from the Green at the center of the campus.
 In 1930, the institution moved into Stell, Chase, Tuck, and Woodbury Halls in its present location along the Tuck Mall.
 Today, these original structures serve as four of Tuck's six academic and administrative buildings.

-Tuck emphasizes its residential character, describing residential life as "a foundation of the Tuck culture" and crediting it as "a reason that Tuck alumni are among the most loyal of all the business school [sic] in the world."
+Tuck emphasizes its residential character, describing residential life as "a foundation of the Tuck culture" and crediting it as "a reason that Tuck alumni are among the most loyal of all the business schools [sic] in the world."
 Tuck's isolated location has been described as an "image problem" for attracting successful applicants and faculty to its rural campus, although some students cite the insular location as a positive trait for fostering intimacy and friendship.

 Currently, Tuck has five residential facilities: Buchanan Hall (constructed 1968), Whittemore Hall (constructed 2000), and Pineau-Valencienne Hall, Achtmeyer Hall, and Raether Hall (2008).
 The last three make up the new complex called the Tuck Living and Learning Complex that houses 95 additional students as well as classrooms and study space serves as the home for nearly half of first-year Tuck students.
 It was constructed in 2008 for around $27.2 million.
 The Tuck School shares the Murdough Center (containing the Feldberg Business and Engineering Library) with the adjacent Thayer School of Engineering.
 The Tuck campus is serviced by Byrne Hall, a dining facility operated by Dartmouth Dining Services.

 People

 Students

-Tuck students, known as "Tuckies", typically number about 560 students in total — 280 per class — with international students making up about 37% of the student body.
+Tuck students, known as "Tuckies", typically number about 600 students in total — 300 per class — with international students making up about 22% of the student body.
 The school has a high percentage of women (44% vs. Harvard's 41% and Columbia's 41%) and has been recognized as having "the best representation of women among top-tier M.B.A. programs" alongside Wharton's MBA program.
 This marks an 11% increase in female representation at Tuck from 2013.
 23% of Tuck's student body are domestic U.S. minorities, a relatively average figure when compared to HBS (28%) and MIT Sloan (15%).
 Tuck has addressed previous diversity shortcomings by offering additional scholarships to minority applicants and by promoting such programs as the annual Tuck Diversity Conference and participation in the Forté Foundation for women in business.

 Like many other business schools, Tuck encourages its students to have post-undergraduate work experience before applying to the MBA program.
 The average incoming student has five years of full-time work experience, and the average student age is 28, ranging from 25 to 32 years.